 So who would like this?
 If you have any interest in Church history, this will be an enjoyable hour’s viewing.
 The production values are lavish, the acting solid, and the dubbing from the original Czech, decently done.
 This looks good!

-Another, older, production, 1977’s “John Hus,” is widely available, but while just as educational, it is far less professional.
+Another older production, 1977’s “John Hus,” can also be watched for free online, but while just as educational, it is far less professional.

 Jon Dykstra also blogs on movies at ReelConservative.com.